Common Reasons Life Insurance Does Not Pay Out

 How Long Does It Take for Life Insurance Claims to Pay Out?

-If your life insurance claim is valid, your family can expect to collect a payment within a few months, typically up to 60 days.
+If your life insurance claim is valid, your family can expect to receive payment within a few months, typically within 60 days.

-An insurance company might take a few weeks or months to investigate a case, including the death certificate and identity of beneficiaries, to verify the validity of a claim.
+An insurance company might take a few weeks or months to investigate a case, including verifying the death certificate and the beneficiaries’ identities, to determine the claim’s validity.

 Upon your death, your beneficiaries will be paid out in one of the three ways: